blakefrederick/myco/README.md

 ## Messaging, chat

-Next.js 13 + Tailwind CSS + Upstash + Redis + Pusher + NextAuth + Facebook Login
+Next.js 13 + Tailwind CSS + Upstash + Redis + Pusher + NextAuth + Facebook and Github Authentication

 Yet another project to practice new things and reinforce existing things.
 Props to Sonny Sangha https://www.youtube.com/watch?v=T2jKJF4BZOY

-Log in with Facebook.. blue messages
+Log in with Facebook.. blue messages\
-Log in with Github.. grey messages
+Log in with Github.. grey messages\
-Not logged in.. grey messages
+Not logged in.. green messages\

 Messages are ephemeral.
 After 100 seconds of chat inactivity, the entire chat history is wiped from storage.